google/learn_unsafe_rust/src/advanced_unsafety/uninitialized.md

 ## Safely working with uninitialized memory

-The basic rule of thumb is: never refer to uninitialized memory with anything other than a raw pointer something wrapped in [`MaybeUninit<T>`].
+The basic rule of thumb is: never refer to uninitialized memory with anything other than a raw pointer or something wrapped in [`MaybeUninit<T>`].
 Having a stack value or temporary that is uninitialized and has a type that is not `MaybeUninit<T>`  (or an array of `MaybeUninit`s) is always undefined behavior.

 A good model for uninitialized memory is that there's an additional value that does not map to any concrete bit pattern (think of it as "byte value #257"), but can be introduced in the abstract machine in various ways, and makes _most_ values invalid.